rust-lang/rfcs/text/3204-references-alignment-niches.md

 - The pointer is non-null.
 - For fat pointers, the metadata is valid (as described in `mem::{size, align}_of_val_raw`).
 - The pointer points to a region of memory that has suitable size and alignment (it must fit the layout returned by `Layout::from_value_raw`).
 There is no constraint placed upon the "liveness" of this memory; it may be deallocated while the `WellFormed<T>` exists, or already deallocated when the `WellFormed` is created.

+### Thin DSTs

+The safety invariant outlined in the previous section implicitly assumes that calling `mem::{size, align}_of_val_raw` isn't UB (this is witnessed by the present of the corresponding safe methods on `WellFormed`).
+This is true of all dynamically-sized types in current Rust, however it is incompatible with hypothetical thin DSTs which would have to store layout information in the pointed-to value.

+There are three ways to resolve this:

+- Say that  `mem::size_of_val_raw() == 0` and `mem::align_of_val_raw() == 1` for thin DSTs (like extern types currently behave).
+- Make `WellFormed::{size, align}_of_val` unsafe, and treat thin DSTs as having `size: 0, align: 1` for the purposes of the `WellFormed` invariant.
+- Never add thin DSTs to the language.

 ## Layout algorithm changes